 Philosophy seeks to illuminate fundamental aspects of the world, of our relation to and knowledge of the world, and of our own nature as rational, purposive, and social beings.
 The study of philosophy aims at an appreciation of the ways this enterprise has been, is, and might be approached.
 It also provides a vantage point for reflecting on the nature and achievement of other disciplines, such as science, the arts, and the humanities.
-Philosophical topics can be divided roughly into practical (ethics, politics, aesthetics) and theoretical (epistemology, metaphysics, mind, and logic).
+Philosophical topics can be divided roughly into value theory (ethics, politics, aesthetics) and theoretical philosophy (epistemology, metaphysics, mind, and logic).
 The Philosophy Minor requires a Philosophy balanced selection of courses in the various fields of philosophy and its history.

 |Select 1 course unit each from three of the following categories:||3|